CSCfi/csc-user-guide/docs/apps/materialsstudio.md

 $RunMS -np $SLURM_NTASKS $seedname
 ```

-And a multistep example for CASTER, which first runs an energy calculation and then two
+And a multistep example for CASTEP, which first runs an energy calculation and then two
 property calculations using the optimized wavefunction (you need to have input files for all of them).

 ```bash